Course Outline

 Blended learning

 Tutorial/Workshop 1 – A blended learning approach is used to deliver the workshop component of the course.
-The workshop is synchronous using technology-enabled learning and teaching experience that involves on-campus engagement and application of learning materials.
-2hrs Week 1 6 times
+The workshop is synchronous, using technology-enabled learning and teaching experience that involves on-campus engagement and application of learning materials.
+2hrs Week 1 8 times

-Fieldwork – You will engage in 4 x single day compulsory fieldwork trips throughout the semester.
+Fieldwork – You will engage in compulsory fieldwork trips throughout the semester.
 The exact timing of the field trips will be announced in week 1 of the course.
-8hrs Week 1 4 times
+The field trips can vary in length from single to multi-day activities 8hrs Throughout teaching period (refer to Format) 4 times

 Course Topics

-6. Identification of marine species commonly found in the Sunshine Coast and Moreton Bay regions
+4. Discover the biodiversity of local ecosystems, honing marine species identification skills in Sunshine Coast and Moreton Bay regions.

 What level is this course?